Walter Pyramid – Long Beach State Beach

-Official Review by Andrei Ojeda, Stadium Journey Regional Correspondent
+Photos by Andrei Ojeda, Stadium Journey

 The seats are placed on movable sections supported by hydraulics, giving fans the chance to create a louder atmosphere as they can stomp their feet on the metal panels.
 With a capacity of just over 4,000 seats the inside of The Pyramid, while feeling rather cavernous, is rather intimate with no seat being too far away from the action.

 Should you happen to have some time to kill before the game and find yourself in The Pike, I highly recommend The Aquarium of The Pacific.
 One of my favorite things to do at The Aquarium is the touch tanks where you get to pet little baby sharks and rays.
-Lots of fun for kids.

 When entering the arena, most fans walk up a flight of stairs through an upper concourse that encircles the entire arena.
 The concourses here at The Pyramid may be some of the widest concourses you will find yourself walking through in any of your indoor arena visits.
 One of the nice things about the concourse here is that you can walk all the way around and not miss any of the action happening on the court.

-One of the nice things about walking around The Pyramid aside from the ability to walk around the wide concourses without missing any of the action on the floor are the various murals and quotes from past Long Beach State athletes who would go on to stardom, among them Lucious Harris, Craig Hodges, and quotes from current MLB stars Evan Longoria, Troy Tulowitzki and of course Jared Weaver.
+One of the nice things about walking around The Pyramid aside from the ability to walk around the wide concourses without missing any of the action on the floor are the various murals and quotes from past Long Beach State athletes who would go on to stardom, among them Lucious Harris, Craig Hodges, and quotes from recent MLB stars Evan Longoria, Troy Tulowitzki and of course Jared Weaver.

 Along the west concourse is the school’s Hall of Fame display that also include former 49er and UNLV head coach Jerry Tarkanian.
 Next to the HOF display is a kids play area where kids can get in some mini hoops action away from the hoops action on the court.
-For good measure, the home team is also available for postgame autographs along the HOF display, with most of those in line being kids from the local youth groups.

 It would be very difficult to miss the location of The Walter Pyramid while on campus.
 One only has to look toward a blue pyramid shaped building and walk toward it.

 A basketball game inside The Walter Pyramid is one you should experience.
 It’s not often you can say that you viewed a sporting event under a pyramid-shaped building.
-In addition to the unique experience, the fans here know how to pack the building, providing quite a home court advantage for the local 5.